mselli/cracking-the-data-science-interview/InterviewPrep/Data-Science.md

 ![](/Users/xonxis/Library/Application%20Support/marktext/images/2025-12-10-19-52-54-image.png)

+##

 ## Hold back - hold out test

 when tou keep a very small test group and monitor it longer time.

+**A true, traditional Holdout Group is almost always kept *unexposed* to the new feature.** This is essential to maintain its status as the untouched baseline.

+A Holdout Group is a small, randomly selected segment of your audience that is **intentionally excluded from seeing any change or receiving any treatment** (features, promotions, campaigns, etc.) for an extended period.

+- **Its Purpose:** To serve as a true, uninfluenced **baseline** for measuring the **incremental lift** (the absolute, true value added) of the change being tested.

+### 1. The Standard Definition: Unexposed Holdout (The Baseline)

+A **true Holdout Group** must be unexposed to the new feature or campaign to fulfill its purpose: measuring **incrementality**.

+- **Goal:** To establish the baseline truth of what happens **if you do nothing**.

+- **Exposure:** **0% exposure** to the treatment/feature.

+- **The Logic:** If this group is exposed to the new feature, even temporarily, the measurement of the feature's true, long-term added value is compromised.
+You can no longer compare them to the exposed group to determine if the feature is providing **incremental lift** over the control.

+### 2. The Exception: The "Holdout" for Feature Rollout (Post-Experimentation)

+This is where the confusion often arises.
+In the context of a feature rollout, once an A/B test is complete and a new feature is declared a winner, the remaining **Control** group is sometimes referred to as a "holdout" before they are switched over.

+#### A. The "Holdout" during a Staged Rollout

+A common practice after a successful A/B test is to do a **staged rollout** (e.g., releasing the feature to 10% of users, then 50%, then 100%).

+- **The Group:** The remaining users who have **not yet received the feature** (the 90% in the first stage) are functionally a temporary "holdout."
+They are still on the old experience.

+- **The Goal:** To slowly ramp up the feature while monitoring for bugs or unforeseen issues before a full launch.

+#### B. The "Holdout" for an Optimization Freeze

+Another use is related to an **Ablation Study** (which we previously discussed) or a similar process of optimization:

+- Imagine a team has launched Feature X, and it is running for 100% of the audience.
+They now want to run an A/B test to optimize the **color** of a button within Feature X.

+- They might create a **Holdout Group** that is **exposed to Feature X** but is **excluded from seeing any *further* optimization tests (like the button color test).**

+In this non-traditional case, the "holdout" group **does** see the new feature but is **held out from subsequent experiments** in order to measure the baseline performance of the feature itself, without the influence of minor tweaks.

 ## Step 1: Metrics